opticfluorine/sovereign/README.md

    ```
 3. Enable the debug command interface by editing `Data/Configuration/ServerConfiguration.yaml`
    and changing `EnableDebugMode` to `true`.
-   > [!WARNING]
-   > Ensure that `EnableDebugMode` is set to `false` before exposing the
-   > server's REST API to an external network.
-The debug API is not authenticated.
 4. Run the server:
    ```bash
    $ ./Sovereign.Server